interdiscipline/yassss/README.md

 Tweak the `.circleci/config.yml` file to observe the branches you wish to deploy on.
 By default it deploys to Production when commits are made to `production` and to Staging when commits are made to either `staging` or `master`.

 All builds run [HTML Proofer](https://github.com/gjtorikian/html-proofer) in addition to js/sass linting.
+You may need to disable it (comment it out in `.circleci/config.yml`) on your first deploy(s) until the site is up and running publicly.

+If you are new to static hosting on [AWS](http://aws.amazon.com), Dustin Curtis has a [great guide](https://dcurt.is/how-to-host-a-static-website-on-aws-with-https) that should get you pretty far.

 ### Content